cindygraffin-pro/cloud-practitionner/readme.md

 **Elastic Beanstalk:**
 - Web App 3-tier: ELB -> EC2/ASG -> RDS/ElastiCache
-- easy to use service free of cost, for deploying and scaling web apps and services (it provide server)
+- easy to use service **free of cost**, for deploying and scaling web apps and services (it provide server)
 - upload code, then Elastic Beanstalk automatically handles the deployment, from capacity provisioning, load balancing, auto-scaling to application health monitoring
 - developer centric view of deploying an app on AWS
 - it uses EC2, ASG, ELB, RDS, etc..